ozcano1/ChatSolution/README.md

 2- There has not been time to write Unit tests.
 ----------------------------------------------------------------------------------

-İMPORTANT NOT: Please copy users.db and chatrooms.db to the folder where the server runs
+IMPORTANT NOT: Please copy users.db and chatrooms.db to the folder where the server runs